mcmah309/eros/README.md

 use std::thread::sleep;
 use std::time::Duration;

-// Add tracing to an error by wrapping it in a `TraceError`.
+// Add tracing to an error by wrapping it in a `TracedError`.
 // When we don't care about the error type we can use `eros::Result<_>` which has tracing.
 // `eros::Result<_>` === `Result<_,TracedError>` === `TracedResult<_>`
 // When we *do* care about the error type we can use `eros::Result<_,_>` which also has tracing but preserves the error type.